(syllabus and calendar)

 Create an interface if you want a commitment to stability and to impose a set of considerations for design.

-If in a subsequent release, you add a new method, applications build against your interface will break unless the applications are updated.
+If in a subsequent release, you add a new method, applications built against your interface will break.
+Your customer-programmers will need to update and recompile their application.

 EXAMPLE